PROCEEDINGS OF

 years.

-Hewins seized the opportunity to capitalize on the excitement.
+opportunity to capitalize on the excitement.
+The occasion

-The occasion was the U.S. Navy’s seizure of the renegade
+was the U.S. Navy’s seizure of the renegade Spanish slave

-Spanish slave ship La Amistad in Long Island
+ship La Amistad in Long Island Sound.
+The

-gain control of the ship—were taken to New Haven, Connecticut
+control of the ship—were taken to New Haven, Connecticut to

 in American history.
 Anticipating the public’s lust for

-the portraits of the key individuals involved.
-The result was
+take the portraits of the key individuals involved.
+The

-audiences in 1840.
-It was advertised that “this thrilling
+exhibited to paying audiences in 1840.
+It was advertised

-event with 26 of the principal characters is correctly
+that “this thrilling event with 26 of the principal

 Surviving woodblock prints of the work reveal that while Hewins portrayed the exact

-not take sides but let the audience decide if the slaves were
+did not take sides but let the audience decide if the slaves

-murderous mutineers or victims of an evil institution who
+were murderous mutineers or victims of an evil institution

-acted in self-defense—the very two arguments at the center of
+who acted in self-defense—the very two arguments at the

 abolitionist movement.
 Thus, Hewins’ dramatic depiction of